SrijanBadhya/Debsoc/Running the PES Debsoc.md

 The obvious solutions to this are:
 1. Do whatever it takes to show up as early as possible or have someone there to get things going.
+2. Engage in conversation with the first person.
+It can be about what brought them to the debsoc, what interests they have (and you can even make a motion related to their interests and get them speaking on it until others arrive).
-2. **To start prep time even when you have only 2 or 3 people, even if you expect more people to come.
+3. **To start prep time even when you have only 2 or 3 people, even if you expect more people to come.
 This is okay because:**
  + You can't always rely on the people who voted to arrive, and this could result in waiting unnecessarily for nobody.
 (I learned this the hard way.)
 + Having extra prep time isn't much of a harm.
 At least people don't feel like they're sitting idle since they're doing all they can to come up with a case.
 + You can inform the juniors that they will be ironing, and if others show up later, you can replace the iron slots.